-Use a round crimp-style terminal for connection to the power supply terminal board.
-The power cord model is H05RN-F or H07RN-F.

-• Illustrations below are for 3-phase units.
-The principle is the same for 1-phase units.

-• Illustrations below are for units with a backup heater.
+- Use a round crimp-style terminal for connection to the power supply terminal board. - \bullet The power cord model is H05RN-F or H07RN-F. - Illustrations below are for 3-phase units. - Illustrations below are for units with a backup heater.